 Citizenship in Germany

-The German Federal Foreign Office is in charge of citizenship in Germany.
+The German Federal Office of Administration (Bundesverwaltungsamt – BVA), part of the German Ministry of the Interior and Community, (Bundesministerium des Innern und für Heimat – BMI), is in charge of citizenship in Germany.
 The process of becoming a German citizen is notoriously bureaucratic; there tends to be a lot of paperwork and it can be quite complicated.

 That being said, there are a lot of expat citizens living in Germany.
-According to Eurostat, 115,400 new citizenships were granted in Germany in 2017 – the third highest in the EU.
+According to Destasis, there were 109,880 new grants of citizenship in Germany in 2020.

-These include integrating into German society, obeying all German laws and you may have to serve in the German military.
+These include integrating into German society and obeying all German laws.
+You may also have to serve in the German military in certain situations.

 There are three main ways to get German citizenship: